Entertainment News | Imtiaz on Shahid & Kareena Sharing Stage at IIFA: People Are Now Asking Me About 'Jab We Met' | LatestLY

-New Delhi, Mar 12 (PTI) Filmmaker Imtiaz Ali on Wednesday said he finds it interesting that people are asking him about a sequel to his 2007 film "Jab We Met", especially after the movie's lead pair Shahid Kapoor and Kareena Kapoor Khan shared the stage at IIFA.
+New Delhi, Mar 13 (PTI) Filmmaker Imtiaz Ali says he finds it interesting that people are asking him about a sequel to his 2007 film "Jab We Met", especially after the movie's lead pair Shahid Kapoor and Kareena Kapoor Khan shared the stage at IIFA.

 Shahid and Kareena attended the press conference for the 25th edition of the International Indian Film Academy (IIFA) Awards in Jaipur last week, which many on social media dubbed as a reunion of Aditya and Geet, their fan-favourite characters from Ali's hit film.